Financial-Times/o-loading/README.md

 	'colors': ('light'),
 	'sizes': ('medium', 'large')
 ));

+// outputs a large light spinner and a medium light spinner
 ```

 If you need to build a loading spinner into a component, for example, you can use the following mixin: